JustTemmie/JustTemmie/README.md

 ### Hi there 👋
 I'm Temmie, and I like Beavers, Gaming, and Programming.
-I currently know Python, and a bit of JavaScript.
+I currently know Python, Godot, and a bit of JavaScript.

 ## Contact me
 * Discord: `Temmie#6898`